 Bulbs and bulblike plants, Perennials

-Low growers, mainly from Mediterranean region, Caucasus.
-All have grasslike leaves, often with a silvery midrib; foliage comes before, with, or after flowers, depending on species.
-Flowers come in a wide range of colors and are 1 1/2 –3 in. long, with long, stemlike tubes and flaring or cup-shaped petals; the short (true) stems are hidden underground.
+Low growers, mainly from the Mediterranean region and the Caucasus.
+All have grasslike leaves, often with a silvery midrib; foliage comes before, with, or after flowers, depending on the species.
+Flowers come in a wide range of colors and are 1 1/2–3 in. long, with long, stemlike tubes and flaring or cup-shaped petals; the short (true) stems are hidden underground.

 This is the most familiar crocus, whose flowers emerge in shades of white, yellow, lavender, and purple, often penciled and streaked.
 Late winter or early spring bloom.
-This is the most vigorous crocus (and the only one widely sold in all areas).
+It is the most vigorous crocus and the only one widely sold in all areas.

 Native to Europe, North Africa.
 Probably best as multistemmed tree; grows moderately quickly to 7...

 Native to Armenia, this rampant, thorny blackberry has naturalized in two dozen states from coast to c...